 12. PLACES.
-Places in the final fly-off of the competition will be determined on the basis of how close the portion of the rocket containing the eggs comes to the designated target duration of 45 seconds and the designated target altitude of 750 feet, as determined by the sum of the altitude and duration scores above.
-At the fly-offs, the 18 teams with the best (lowest) scores from their first fully qualified flight will be invited to make a second flight at the last flight round of the day.
+Places in the final fly-off of the competition will be determined on the basis of how close the portion of the rocket containing the egg comes to the designated target duration of 45 seconds and the designated target altitude of 750 feet, as determined by the sum of the altitude and duration scores above.
+At the fly-offs, 20 teams will be invited to make a second flight at the last flight round of the day based on the results of their first flights.
 Cash prizes, which are awarded to the top ten places, will be awarded only to those teams that make a second fully qualified flight.
 In this final round, rockets which have issues which would otherwise rate a replacement flight under TARC rules #7 or #9 will not receive a replacement flight.
-The top ten final places will be ranked on the basis of the sum of the scores from the two qualified flights made at the fly-offs.
+The top ten final places will be ranked on the basis of the scores from the two qualified flights made at the fly-offs.
 Places eleven up to one hundred will be awarded to the remaining teams based on the scores from their first flight.
 Ties will result in pooling and even splitting of the prizes for the affected place(s) -- for example, a two-way tie for 2nd place would result in a merger and even division of the prizes for 2nd and 3rd places.
 Aerospace Industries Association reserves the right to make all last and final contest determinations.